boazbk/crypto/lec_12_lattices.md

 ## A world without Gaussian elimination

-The general approach people used to get a public key encryption is to obtain a hard computational problem with some mathematical _structure_.
+The general approach people use to get a public key encryption is to obtain a hard computational problem with some mathematical _structure_.
 We've seen this in the _discrete logarithm_ problem, where the task is to invert the map $a \mapsto g^a \pmod{p}$, and the integer factoring problem, where the task is to invert the map $a,b \mapsto a\cdot b$.
 Perhaps the simplest structure to consider is the task of solving linear equations.